Talaween/Grant/README.md

 "rule" : "SELECT count(*) From Articles where Articles.authorId=$user.id" ....
 ```
-in this example if the SQL statement returns a result length less than 5 the user will be able to access and perform the action on the resource.
+in this example if the SQL statement returns a result less than 5 the user will be able to access and to perform the action on the resource.

 ### Building the Policy in the code